Multi-Agency Perinatal & Infant Mental Health Champions Training for individuals

 The programme has been accredited by the CPD Standards Office as one of the mechanisms of assuring high quality training.

-By the end of 2018 we will have trained up to 300 Multi-Agency PIMH Champions across the country.
+By the end of 2018 we have trained up to 300 Multi-Agency PIMH Champions across the country.

 “I couldn’t even start what was most beneficial.
 Very engaging, interesting, informative.
 Most interactive training I’ve had to date delivered by two spectacular facilitators.
 Thank you!”